rismay/bk-curriculum/learning-objectives.md

 * SWBAT define recursion, write and recognize a recursive function, and be able to explain the pros and cons, particularly performace concerns, when using recursive functions in JS.

+* SWBAT articulate the values and practices of functional programming and be able to refactor their code using higher-order functions, modifying functions, operator functions, partial application, and composition to improve the abstraction of their javascript.

 #### Data Structures: Objects and Arrays

 * SWBAT understand objects as collections of properties, and be able to write and read the syntax to define an object, add a property/value, delete a property/value, and check if a property exists in an object.